informatica-unica/lip/setup-git/README.md

 ## 5. Synchronize your fork with `informatica-unica/lip`

-To synchronize your fork on your browser, look for the "Sync fork" button on the GitHub page of your fork's repository.
+To synchronize your fork on your browser, look for the *Sync fork* button on the GitHub page of your fork's repository.
 This will not affect your local copy of the fork that you cloned earlier.

 To synchronize your local copy of the fork with the most recent version of the lab repository, run: